Buying or selling a home in Rock Hill? Petrovich Realty can help.

 Step 6 – Negotiate the deal

-Most deals aren't closed on the beginning offer.
+A lot of contracts aren't closed on the first offer.
 It's really common to receive a counter offer.
-But don't let it discourage you.
-We'll figure out whether or not to accept the counter offer, present our own counter offer, or reject the seller's offer and move on.
+But don't let it intimidate you.
+We'll figure out whether or not to consent to the counter offer, propose our own counter offer, or decline the seller's offer and move on.

-The state of the market will play a role in how aggressively we negotiate the contract.
+Market circumstances will play a large role in how aggressively we negotiate the contract.

-In addition, we'll work within your financing budget.
-And when it's all said and done, we'll put together a contract that works well for you.
+We'll also work within your financing limits.
+And at the end of the day, we'll compose a contract that works well for you.

-Upon completion of the contract, you'll begin working with your lender to close the loan.
+Upon signing the deal, you'll start working with your lender to close the loan.

-If you're already pre-approved, this won't take long at all, but you'll need to keep in close contact with your lender.
+If you're already pre-qualified, this won't take very long at all, but you need to keep in close contact with your lender.

-And I'll look after all the property information your lender needs to close the loan.
+And I'll take care of all the property information your lender needs to close the loan.

 Step 8 – Close the deal

-Your mortgage lender will provide you with a Loan Estimate (LE) of closing costs within three days of getting your application.
-You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of taking your application.
+Your mortgage lender will send you a Loan Estimate (LE) outlining closing costs within three days of taking your application.
+You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of accepting your loan application.

-The estimate is based on the loan amount.
-RESPA requirements require that it has to include all closing costs and be within a narrow range of accuracy, and I'll analyze the estimate and let you know if it all looks adequate.
+The estimate is based on the loan amount, and RESPA requirements order that it has to include all closing costs and fall within a close range of accuracy.
+I'll analyze the estimate and let you know if everything looks permissible.

-Then it's time to close on your home.
-This will most likely take place at a title company or escrow office and will probably be a smooth and stress-free affair.
+Then we'll close on your home.
+This should take place at a title company or escrow office and will most likely be a smooth and hassle-free affair.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+It's time to move into your new house.
 Enjoy it.
 And if you have any questions, just call me at 803-524-2530 or e-mail me at .